STS-36: Crew

-Crew seating arrangements
+Crew seat assignments

 Mission summary

-Atlantis launched on the STS-36 mission on February 28, 1990, at 2:50:22 EST. The launch was originally set for February 22, 1990, but was postponed repeatedly due to the illness of the crew commander and poor weather conditions.
+Atlantis launched on the STS-36 mission on February 28, 1990, at 07:50:22 UTC (2:50:22 am EST, local time at the launch site).
+The launch was originally set for February 22, 1990, but was postponed repeatedly due to the illness of the crew commander and poor weather conditions.
 This was the first time since Apollo 13 in 1970 that a crewed space mission was affected by the illness of a crew member.
-The first rescheduled launch attempt, set for February 25, 1990, was scrubbed due to a range safety computer malfunction.
-Another attempt, set for February 26, 1990, was scrubbed due to weather conditions.
+The first rescheduled launch attempt, set for February 25, 1990, was scrubbed at T−31 seconds due to a range safety computer malfunction.
+Another attempt, set for February 26, 1990, was scrubbed during the T−9 minute hold due to weather conditions.
 The successful launch on February 28, 1990, was set for a classified launch window, lying within a launch period extending from 00:00 to 04:00 EST. The launch weight for this mission was classified.

-The launch trajectory was unique to this flight, and allowed the mission to reach an orbital inclination of 62.00°, the deployment orbit of its payload — the normal maximum inclination for a shuttle flight was 57.00°.
-This so-called "dog-leg" trajectory saw Atlantis fly downrange on a normal launch azimuth, and then maneuver to a higher launch azimuth once out over the water.
-Although the maneuver resulted in a reduction of vehicle performance, it was the only way to reach the required deployment orbit from Kennedy Space Center (originally, the flight had been slated to launch from Vandenberg Air Force Base in California, until the shuttle launch facilities there were mothballed in 1989).
-Flight rules that prohibited overflight of land were suspended, with the trajectory taking the vehicle over or near Cape Hatteras, Cape Cod, and parts of Canada.
-The payload was considered to be of importance to national security, hence the suspension of normal flight rules.
+The launch trajectory was unique to this flight and allowed the mission to reach an orbital inclination of 62°, the deployment orbit of its payload — the normal maximum inclination for a shuttle flight was 57°.
+This so-called "dog-leg" trajectory saw Atlantis fly downrange on a normal launch azimuth and then maneuver to a higher launch azimuth once out over the water.
+Although the maneuver resulted in a reduction of vehicle performance, it was the only way to reach the required deployment orbit from Kennedy Space Center (originally, the flight had been slated to launch from Vandenberg Air Force Base in California, until the shuttle launch program there was cancelled).
+Due to the payload's importance to national defense, the normal Range Safety rules were waived, allowing the shuttle to fly over or near Cape Hatteras, Cape Cod, and parts of Canada.